The Daily Show: In the political spectrum

 Stewart was critical of Democratic politicians for being weak, timid, or ineffective.
 He said in an interview with Larry King, prior to the 2006 elections, "I honestly don't feel that [the Democrats] make an impact.
 They have forty-nine percent of the vote and three percent of the power.
 At a certain point you go, 'Guys, pick up your game.'"
 He has targeted them for failing to effectively stand on some issues, such as the war in Iraq, describing them as "incompetent" and "unable... to locate their asses, even when presented with two hands and a special ass map."

 Karlin, then the show's executive producer, said in a 2004 interview that while there is a collective sensibility among the staff which, "when filtered through Jon and the correspondents, feels uniform," the principal goal of the show is comedy.
 "If you have a legitimately funny joke in support of the notion that gay people are an affront to God, we'll put that motherfucker on!"

-On September 15, 2003, Senator John Edwards became the first candidate to announce that they were running for president on the show, causing Jon Stewart to jokingly inform him that their show was "fake" and he might have to re-announce elsewhere.
+On September 15, 2003, Senator John Edwards became the first candidate to announce that they were running for president on the show, causing Stewart to jokingly inform him that their show was "fake" and he might have to re-announce elsewhere.
 On November 17, 2009, Vice President Joe Biden appeared on the show, making him the first sitting vice president to do so.
 On October 27, 2010, President Barack Obama became the first sitting U.S. president to be interviewed on the show, wherein Obama commented he "loved" the show.
 Obama took issue with Stewart's suggestion that his health care program was "timid."